 Always have plenty of options.

-In case of sudden onset of food aversion or nausea, always have plenty of food options available.
+In case of sudden onset of food aversion to a specific food or nausea, always have plenty of food options available.
 Some pregnant people find having a snack ready on their bedside table for the morning before getting out of bed, like crackers, cereal, or a banana, helps to combat morning sickness symptoms.
 For meal inspiration and ideas to have on hand, be sure to check out these healthy breakfast ideas for pregnant women and these healthy pregnancy lunch ideas for work.
 And if you’re only craving sweets, try one of these healthy sweets for pregnancy!

 Hydration is very important and, unfortunately, an aversion to water isn’t uncommon.
 The good news is that are a number of different beverages you can also try to stay hydrated.
 Like these drinks for early pregnancy.
 Many of the drinks on this list do wonders for reducing nausea and fighting upset stomach and constipation.
 Plus, many also pack in essential vitamins and minerals that help to support a healthy pregnancy.
 Popsicles, soups, and high water fruits and vegetables can also help to meet fluid needs.